 The cat would be left wondering for longer than expected.

 Coming to think of it, maybe if she had finished the EP, or at least finished that cup of Earl before walking out the door, this story would perhaps have turned out entirely different.
 She'd put the kettle on in the midst of her frantic pacing, but her ears had already been ringing to notice the hiss of boiling water.
 She'd left before she could and the cat would be left wondering where she'd gone for longer than expected.

 Past a river, a bridge, abandoned parks and orange lit street corners.
 She kept going until she was lost.
 Midnight chimed somewhere, but she kept walking, too lost in the sensation.
 Almost as if floating as her feet moved gently over the pavement.
 Nothing held her down.
 She felt safe, which, still felt amazing considering what they'd all gone through to get to today.

-The Forest of Dean never even offered as much a glimpse that this was what the future would look like.
+Time in the Forest of Dean had never even offered as much a glimpse that this was what the future would look like.
 What shape life would form after Voldemort.
-The trees and the river and the muffled bird chirping hadn't given her imagination to see this.
+Back then, the trees and the river and the muffled bird chirping hadn't given her enough imagination to see this.
 Back then, all of her imagination had been cold, drawing up scenarios of Ron's radio going static just seconds after announcing her own name.
 Back then the future hadn't looked bright.
 At sometimes, the future hadn't even existed in her mind, and to now find herself like this; in this world without Voldemort… it felt like she was running on 3000 volts.
-It was an odd scenario of herself walking without a single care in the world of what would happen next.
+It was an odd scenario of walking around without a single care in the world of what would happen next.
 There was no running.
 No desperation for safety.

 The past is in the past, and although it does make up the present, Hermione didn't dwell on it.